Sleep Disorders

 • Financial issues

-Problems at work or issue in interpersonal relationships can add to stress levels and make it difficult to relax enough to obtain a full night of rest.
+Problems at work or issues in interpersonal relationships can add to stress levels and make it difficult to relax enough to obtain a full night of rest.
 This can cause insomnia or other sleep disorders.
-The typical woman oftentimes has an extremely hectic schedule, balancing her family along with multiple other responsibilities, which can lead to little time for sleep.
+Many women often have extremely hectic schedules, balancing multiple responsibilities, which can lead to little time for sleep.

 Some women are more prone to sleep disorders than others.
 Below is a list of risk factors that can make a woman more susceptible to sleep disorders: